redhat-developer/odo/website/docs/getting-started/basics.md

   A component is like a microservice.
 Each component can be run and deployed separately.
 Examples of components: Warehouse API Backend, Inventory API, Web Frontend, Payment Backend

-  Creating a component with odo creates Kubernetes resources such as deployment which creates replicasets and pods, service, storage
+  > Creating a component with odo creates Kubernetes resources such as deployment or deploymentconfig which creates replicaset and pod, service, and storage which are necessary to run the microservice.

 * **Application**